MP Estate Planning UK

 To apply for probate, you will need to gather several key documents.
 These typically include:

-• Details of the deceased’s assets and liabilities
+• A full valuation of the deceased’s assets and liabilities — including property, bank accounts, investments, pensions, and debts

-Ensuring you have all the necessary paperwork is crucial for a smooth application process.
+Ensuring you have all the necessary paperwork before you begin is crucial for a smooth application.
+Missing or incomplete information is the most common cause of delays at the Probate Registry.

 Timeline for Obtaining Probate